-If you are accruing pension capital and investing, or you are purchasing a piece of defined benefit in each case, you will know exactly how much pension you will receive only on your retirement date.
+With a defined contribution agreement or a capital agreement, you will know exactly how much pension you will receive only on your retirement date.
 However, you need to be able to estimate whether your future pension will be adequate.
 If this is not the case, you still have time to take action.
 We can estimate your future pension on the basis of today's purchase rates.
 But what if the economy does worse or better than expected before your retirement date, or the date you retire?
 This could mean that your pension will look very different.
 Your UBS now shows this as well.
 In addition to your expected pension, you now have an estimate of your future pension if the economy does worse or better than expected.
-But you will not know for sure the exact amount of pension you will be able to purchase with your pension capital until your personal retirement date.
+But you will not know for sure the exact amount of pension you will be able to purchase with your pension capital until your retirement date.
 You can then opt for a fixed or a variable pension.
 The amounts shown in the UBS are based on a fixed pension.
 More information on fixed and variable pensions is available here.